ACCESS TO DISCIPLINARY INFORMATION

 (a) General Rule.
 Except as otherwise provided in these rules or ordered by the Supreme Court, the members of the Commission, the staff of the Commission, disciplinary counsel, the staff of disciplinary counsel, the members of the Supreme Court and the staff of the Supreme Court shall not in any way reveal the existence of the complaint, while the matter remains confidential, except to persons directly involved in the matter and then only to the extent necessary for a proper disposition of the matter.
 A violation of this provision may be punished as a contempt of the Supreme Court.

 (b) When Misconduct Proceedings Become Public.
-When formal charges are filed regarding allegations of misconduct, the formal charges and any answer shall become public 30 days after the filing of the answer or, if no answer is filed, 30 days after the expiration of the time to answer under Rule 23.
+When formal charges are filed regarding allegations of misconduct, the formal charges, any answer, and all other documents related to the proceedings that were filed with or issued by the Commission following the filing of the formal charges shall become public 30 days after the filing of the answer or, if no answer is filed, 30 days after the expiration of the time to answer under Rule 23.
 Thereafter, except as otherwise provided by these rules or the Supreme Court, all subsequent records and proceedings relating to the misconduct allegations shall be open to the public inclusive of a letter of caution or admonition issued after the filing of formal charges.
-If allegations of incapacity or the inability to participate in a disciplinary investigation or assist in the defense of formal proceedings due to a physical or mental condition are raised during the misconduct proceedings, all records, information, and proceedings relating to these allegations shall be held confidential.
+If allegations of incapacity are raised during the misconduct proceedings, all records, information, and proceedings relating to these allegations shall be held confidential.

 (c) Permissive Disclosure by Commission.
 The Commission may, however, disclose information at any stage of the proceedings: